Alaska Seaweed Insights

 Moderate - Strong

-Thallus of this common canopy-forming kelp has a richly branched holdfast (haptera) and a cylindrical stipe 33–118 feet (10–36 meters) long, terminating in a single, gas-filled bladders from which the many blades, up to 33 feet (10 meters) long, develop.
+This common canopy-forming kelp has a richly branched holdfast (haptera) and a cylindrical stipe 33–118 feet (10–36 meters) long, terminating in a single, gas-filled bladder from which the many blades, up to 33 feet (10 meters) long, develop.
 The blades growth can reach 6 inches (15 centimeters) per day.
 Reproductive patches (sori) develop on the blades and drop to the seafloor at maturity.
 Bull kelp is notably one of the fastest growing seaweed in the world.
 It can grow from a tiny spore into a 200-feet-long plant in one season.

 Edible uses

-Food products, including salsas, pickles, Kelp extract (alginate) thickens products such as ice cream, salad dressing, hand lotion, and paint, as well as an additive to organic seafood-based fertilizers.
+Food products, including salsas and pickles.
+Kelp extract (alginate) is used to thicken products such as ice cream, salad dressing, hand lotion and paint.
+It is also utilised as an additive to organic seafood-based fertilizers.

 Dragon Kelp